xrootms/DevOps-CI-CD-Pipeline/doc/bash-script/RBCA-YAML.md

 name: jenkins-deployer
 namespace: webapps
 rules:
-- apiGroups: ["", "apps", "batch"]
+  - apiGroups:
+      - ""
+      - apps
+      - batch
+      - networking.k8s.io     # only if needed
+      - autoscaling           # only if needed
 resources:
       - pods
       - pods/log
       - deployments
       - replicasets
       - services
       - configmaps
       - secrets
+      - jobs
+      - cronjobs
+      - ingresses             # only if using networking.k8s.io
+      - horizontalpodautoscalers   # only if using autoscaling
 verbs:
 - get
 - list